VAT: Registration Case Studies

 • This a rolling test, not financial year, calendar year or tax year

-• VAT works on an entity basis, so if you are a sole trader with 2 or 3 separate businesses they are aggregated together – this can often be sidestepped by incorporation or bringing a family member in as a partner, so long as that is a genuine move and not motivated by tax saving.
+• VAT works on an entity basis, so if you are a sole trader with 2 or 3 separate businesses they are aggregated together – in some cases this can often be sidestepped by incorporation or bringing a family member in as a partner, so long as that is a genuine move and not motivated by tax saving.
 See VAT Mitigation

 • See case study 1 below on how the rolling test works